 Depending on the project the title could be for example “Sales pipe” or “CeBit 2015 Conference”.
 Don’t worry too much about the name, you can change the title later, so it could better fit the purpose.

 After the board is created you will be the only person that has access to this board.

 3. Now it is time to breathe some life into your board.
 Click on the square tile of the freshly created board in order to enter it.
-It already contains three standard lists.
-You can rename lists and add descriptions to them (just click their name on the headers), you can create new ones and you can move them per drag&drop by holding the headers.
+It's empty right now, but you can create lists.
+Later, you can rename lists and add descriptions to them (just click their name on the headers), you can create new ones and you can move them per drag&drop by holding the headers.